 Robert Youssef

-I come from architecture and urban planning, designing systems that should have created leverage—transit networks, resource flows, development infrastructure.
-This work taught me how things should scale.
-When I shifted to helping businesses automate and implement AI, I kept seeing the same gap everywhere.
-Businesses had the technology.
-They had the need.
-But they were missing the layer in between—the infrastructure for how to actually communicate with AI.
+I came to AI from architecture and urban planning — years spent designing systems that had to scale: transit networks, resource flows, city infrastructure.
+That work taught me how things are supposed to move at scale.
+When I shifted to helping businesses adopt AI, I kept seeing the same gap everywhere: they had the technology and they had the need, but nobody had built the layer in between — the architecture for how humans and AI actually communicate.

 -